oss-tsukuba/nextcloud-gfarm/README.md

 - or run `make build-nocache` to update packages forcibly
 - and run `make reborn-withlog`

-## Update to a newer Nextcloud
+## Upgrade to a newer Nextcloud

 - run `make backup`
-- change NEXTCLOUD_VERSION
+- edit config.env and increase NEXTCLOUD_VERSION by one
 - run `make reborn-withlog`

 SEE ALSO: